Output Functions for Optimization Toolbox

 Local minimum found that satisfies the constraints.
 Optimization completed because the objective function is non-decreasing in feasible directions, to within the value of the optimality tolerance, and constraints are satisfied to within the value of the constraint tolerance.

-The output function creates a plot of the points that
+The output function creates a plot of the points evaluated by

 history is a structure that contains two fields.